Summer Pre-College Drama - Apply Now!

 The Acting curriculum includes classes in acting, voice and speech, movement, audition techniques, acting Shakespeare and dramatic literature, with a choice of one course in playwriting, directing, acting for the camera, tap and improvisation available as electives.

 The Music Theater curriculum mirrors the Acting curriculum, with courses in singing and dance rather than voice and speech, movement and styles.
 Music Theater studies will focus on the rudiments of music and singing in large and small group sessions.
 Dance classes consist of training in ballet and jazz and are tailored for beginning, intermediate and advanced dance students.
-Musical Theater students can also choose from playwriting, directing, acting for the camera, tap and improvisation for their one elective option.
+Music Theater students can also choose from playwriting, directing, acting for the camera, tap and improvisation for their one elective option.

 Design and Production Technology and Management students will be exposed to a curriculum of basic design, scene painting, technical production, drafting, stage lighting and dramatic literature.